8l/leaf/readme.md

 Here are some language features.
 - Very small run time.
+- Type unsafe: you can cast from any type to any type.
+- Programs are organized in packages.
 - No macros.
-- No garbage collections.
+- No garbage collection.
-- Programs are organized in packages.
-- Type unsafe: you can cast from any type to any type.
-- Can bind methods with named type.
+- Can bind methods with named type (like Go)
-- Implicitly supports interfaces.
+- Has interfaces (like Go).
-- Supports anonymous member variable, and hence do not support inheritance.
+- Has anonymous member variable (like Go), and hence no inheritance.

 As my first try here, I will only try to make the compiler work.
 So the compiling might be slow, and the assembly generated won't be beautiful.